 You have two different Chase personal cards to choose from:

-- Chase Freedom Unlimted (No annual fee, potential $200 cashback bonus, 5x on travel purchases on the Chase portal, 3x on restaurants and drugstores, and 1.5x points on all purchases)
+- Chase Freedom Unlimited (No annual fee, potential $200 cashback bonus, 5x on travel purchases on the Chase portal, 3x on restaurants and drugstores, and 1.5x points on all purchases)

 And two different Chase business cards as well:

-- Chase Ink Business Cash (No annual fee, potential $500 welcome bonus, 5x on internet, cable and phone services as well as office supply stores, and 2x at gas stations and restaurants)
+- Chase Ink Business Cash (No annual fee, potential $750 welcome bonus, 5x on internet, cable and phone services as well as office supply stores, and 2x at gas stations and restaurants, and 1x on all other purchases)

 One of the best parts of these four credit cards?
-None of them charge an annual fee.
-Which means you can easily complement your Sapphire or Business Ink Preferred card with one (or more) of these cards.
+They’re no-annual fee cards which means you can easily complement your Sapphire or Business Ink Preferred card with one (or more) of these cards.

 And in reality, to cover your bases, you could sign up for ALL of the no annual fee credit cards.
 Having all of these different options with unique category spending bonuses is why Chase Ultimate Rewards are among the best credit card points out there.